Skyscanner/backpack-ios/CONTRIBUTING.md

 Use the most recent stable version of Xcode, however the project should work with old versions of the same major.

+Open `Example/Backpack.xcworkspace` to view the development environment, which consists of the Backpack pod plus an example app that showcases each component.

 ## Setup

 Given that you have a compatible environment as stated above you can now setup the project.